KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Space.js`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-SpaceLaunchNow by koxm](https://github.com/koxm/MMM-SpaceLaunchNow)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-SpaceLaunchNow.js`: Replace it with built-in fetch.
+3. Warning: No LICENSE file.

 ## [MMM-SpaceX by koxm](https://github.com/koxm/MMM-SpaceX)

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-SpaceX.js`: Replace it with built-in fetch.
+3. Warning: No LICENSE file.

 ## [MMM-Speedway by LukasKlose](https://github.com/LukasKlose/MMM-Speedway)